EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Abstract

 \section{Abstract}

-Automated depression estimation is highly vulnerable to signal corruption and ambient noise in real-world deployment.
-Prevailing deterministic methods produce uncalibrated point estimates, exposing safety-critical clinical systems to the severe risk of overconfident misdiagnoses.
-To establish a highly resilient and trustworthy assessment paradigm, we propose EviDep, an evidential learning framework that jointly quantifies depression severity alongside aleatoric and epistemic uncertainties via a Normal-Inverse-Gamma distribution.
-A fundamental vulnerability in multimodal evidential fusion is the uncontrolled accumulation of cross-modal redundancies.
-This structural flaw artificially inflates diagnostic confidence by double-counting overlapping evidence.
-To guarantee robust evidence synthesis, EviDep enforces strict information integrity.
-First, a Frequency-aware Feature Extraction module leverages a wavelet-based Mixture-of-Experts to dynamically isolate task-irrelevant noise, preserving the fidelity of diagnostic signals.
-Subsequently, a Disentangled Evidential Learning strategy separates the shared consensus from modality-specific nuances.
-By explicitly decoupling these representations before Bayesian fusion, EviDep systematically mitigates evidence redundancy.
-Extensive experiments on AVEC 2013, 2014, DAIC-WOZ, and E-DAIC confirm that EviDep achieves state-of-the-art predictive accuracy and superior uncertainty calibration, delivering a robust fail-safe mechanism for trustworthy clinical screening.
+Automated multimodal depression estimation in unconstrained environments is inherently challenged by naturalistic noise and complex behavioral variability.
+Prevailing deterministic methods, however, produce uncalibrated point estimates without quantifying predictive uncertainty, exposing decision-making to the risk of overconfident, untrustworthy estimates.
+To establish a reliable and trustworthy estimation paradigm, we propose EviDep, an evidential learning framework that jointly quantifies depression severity alongside aleatoric and epistemic uncertainties via a Normal-Inverse-Gamma distribution.
+To ensure the integrity of the extracted behavioral evidence and prevent artificial confidence inflation during multimodal fusion, EviDep introduces two tailored mechanisms.
+First, addressing the temporal-frequency heterogeneity of behavioral cues, a Frequency-aware Feature Extraction module leverages a wavelet-based Mixture-of-Experts to dynamically decouple stable macro-level affective baselines from transient micro-level behavioral bursts, effectively filtering out task-irrelevant artifacts.
+Second, a Disentangled Evidential Learning strategy enforces explicit decorrelation of features in these purified representations.
+By separating the cross-modal shared consensus from modality-specific behavioral nuances before Bayesian fusion, this rigorous disentanglement strictly prevents the model from double-counting overlapping information.
+Extensive experiments on the AVEC 2013, AVEC 2014, DAIC-WOZ, and E-DAIC datasets confirm that EviDep achieves state-of-the-art predictive accuracy and superior uncertainty calibration, thereby delivering a trustworthy, risk-aware decision-support tool for depression estimation.